Seeker14491/Tweakr/README.md

 A [Spectrum](https://github.com/Ciastex/Spectrum) plugin that provides useful tweaks and cheats.

+Version 1.4.0 of this plugin and later require Spectrum Gamma; previous versions require Spectrum X-Ray.

-Cheats are disabled in multiplayer, and enabling them during a track stops you from getting a time on the leaderboards.
+**A note on cheats:** Cheats are disabled in multiplayer, and enabling them during a track stops you from getting a time on the leaderboards.
 Not all options are cheats; I've marked below which plugin options are considered cheats.
 All options in the in-game cheat menu are cheats except Bubble Car and Max Damage.

 ### Installation

-This plugin requires Harmony; download the release [from here](https://github.com/pardeike/Harmony/releases) and put `0Harmony.dll` in `<game_dir>\Distance_Data\Managed`.
-Then download this plugin from [the releases](https://github.com/Seeker14491/Tweakr/releases) page, and put it in `<game_dir>\Distance_Data\Spectrum\Plugins`.
-Start the game to generate the plugin configuration file at `<game_dir>\Distance_Data\Spectrum\Settings\Tweakr.json`, and then close the game and edit it.
+Download the plugin from [the releases](https://github.com/Seeker14491/Tweakr/releases) page, and extract the `Tweakr` folder inside the archive to `<game_dir>\Distance_Data\Spectrum\Plugins` such that the plugin dll ends up at ``<game_dir>\Distance_Data\Spectrum\Plugins\Tweakr\Tweakr.dll`.
+Start the game to generate the plugin configuration file at `<game_dir>\Distance_Data\Spectrum\Plugins\Tweakr\Settings\settings.json`, and then close the game and edit it.
 Most things are disabled by default, and there are no hotkeys set up.
 The effects of most hotkeys last until death.

 | Setting                        | Description                                                  |
 | ------------------------------ | ------------------------------------------------------------ |